rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/smb/smb_enum_gpp.md

 ### Test Environment

-This vulnerability was patched in 2014 but Group Policy Prefence files can still be found in modern environments.
+This vulnerability was patched in 2014 but Group Policy Preference files can still be found in modern environments.
 Because of that it is necessary to have a means to test this vulnerability in a contrived way.

 Starting from a Windows Server that has been configured as an Active Directory Domain Controller: